Arrested for DUI

 The DMV hearing will delay your license suspension until your hearing date with California DMV.
 The DMV hearing and suspension are completely separate from any punishment the court may later impose for drunk driving.

 ** Attention frequent travelers to Canada!
 A DUI Conviction will prevent you from entering Canada.
-Speak with the attorneys at Joey Gilbert & Associates to find out whether you can petition for criminal rehabilitation and be admitted.
+Speak with the attorneys at Joey Gilbert Law to find out whether you can petition for criminal rehabilitation and be admitted.